hoangbits/faker-stupid/README.md

 https://faker.readthedocs.io/en/master/pytest-fixtures.html

-`the faker fixture returns a session-scoped Faker instance to be used across all tests in your test suite` But The error say it has 'function' scope instead.
+`the faker fixture returns a session-scoped Faker instance to be used across all tests in your test suite` But The error say: dumb_fixture it has 'function' scope instead.
 ^ This is confusing...

+As logging, I notice faker object is reuse.
+So it might be something wrong with faker inside fixture.
+ - dumb_fixture has scope "module"
+ - faker that was supplied for dumb_fixture has scope "function" <- confusing..